bekk/bekk-christmas/post/thecloud/pubsub.md

 Resistance to both the cloud and the Borg is futile.
 Limiting viral videos, Google searches and users from using online services is obviously to no purpose.

-However, for us in the industry of making such services, there lies a responsibility to inform and acquaint our bosses, customers and decisionmakers about environmental impacts of their decisions and where our workloads run.
+However, for us in the industry of making such services, there lies a responsibility to inform and acquaint our leaders, customers and decision makers about environmental impacts of their decisions and where our workloads run.

 As a part of this advent calendar, our CTO wrote an article about private PaaS [being considered harmful](https://thecloud.christmas/2019/2).
 He was mainly arguing the benefits of public clouds versus private clouds and data centers.
 I hope this article has contributed to illuminate a new perspective.
 Not only are private clouds considered harmful from an innovation perspective, but from an environmental aspect as well, where hyperscale clouds continue to innovate not only on the breath of services, but also on energy efficiency on a scale.